eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	- *Scala* traits are comparable to *Ruby mixins* that are implemented with modules, or *Java* interfaces with implementation, or multiple inheritance in *C++*;
-		this allows *Scala* objects to be persistent, serializable shrubbery;
+		this allows *Scala* objects to "be persistent, serializable shrubbery";
-		a *Scala* trait can be perceived to be a partial class implementation, and is included in class definitions.
+		a *Scala* trait can be perceived to be a "partial class implementation", and is included in class definitions.
 			\cite[\S5.2, pp. 151-152]{Tate2010}.
 + *Scala* functions